nautobot/nautobot/nautobot/docs/user-guides/getting-started-nautobot-ui.md

 - Deprecated

 In general, VLANs can have overlapping names and IDs.
 The exception to this is VLANs within a VLAN Group: each VLAN within a group must have a unique ID and name.
-A VLAN Group may be assigned to a specific site, but a group cannot belong to multiple sites.
+A VLAN Group may be assigned to a specific site, but a Group cannot belong to multiple sites.
 VLANs may be assigned to a specific site as well.

 The Nautobot documentation has more info about [VLANs and VLAN Groups](https://nautobot.readthedocs.io/en/latest/core-functionality/vlans/#vlan-management).

 ### VLAN Example

-In the following example, we will create two VLANs with overlapping Names and IDs: ID = `100` and Name = `vlan 100`.
-Neither of the vlan 100 instances is assigned to a group, but each of these VLANs is assigned to a different site.
+In the following example, we will create two VLANs with overlapping Names and IDs.
+Neither of the vlan 100 instances is assigned to a group, but each of these VLANs will be assigned to a different Site.
-Assigning a VLAN to a specific site restricts use of that VLAN to the assigned site.

 We’ll also create a vlan 200 without a site assignment.